 - Testing machine must function within state’s precise limits regarding temperature and accuracy

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the O’Fallon, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our O’Fallon, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the O’Fallon, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the O’Fallon, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte O’Fallon, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

 Once the appeal is filed, the case moves to a de novo hearing—meaning the O’Fallon, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our O’Fallon, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around O’Fallon, MO, you aren’t just hiring a top-rated DWI administrative hearing lawyer lawyer in and around O’Fallon, MO – you’re protecting your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for O’Fallon, MO residents:
+When you partner with a Combs Waterkotte O’Fallon, MO DWI administrative hearing lawyer, you’re not just choosing a top-rated DWI administrative hearing lawyer lawyer in O’Fallon, MO and beyond – you’re protecting your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in O’Fallon and beyond:

 Don’t Wait—Contact a O’Fallon, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges